pankod/superplate/documentation/docs/bootstrap.md

 import { Button } from 'react-bootstrap';
 ```

-- Or import invidual components
+- Or import individual components

 ```js
 import Button from 'react-bootstrap/Button';